RadeonOpenCompute/ROCm_Documentation/Programming_Guides/HIP-porting-guide.rst

 Identifying HIP Target Platform
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 All HIP projects target either AMD or NVIDIA platform.
-The platform
-affects which headers are included and which libraries are used for
+The platform affects which headers are included and which libraries are used for
 linking.

 -  ``HIP_PLATFORM_HCC`` is defined if the HIP platform targets AMD

 -  ``HIP_PLATFORM_NVCC`` is defined if the HIP platform targets NVIDIA

-On AMD platform, the compiler was hcc, but is deprecated in ROCM v3.5
-release, and HIP-Clang compiler is introduced for compiling HIP
+On AMD platform, the compiler was hcc, but is deprecated in ROCM v3.5 release, and HIP-Clang compiler is introduced for compiling HIP
 programs.

-For most HIP applications, the transition from hcc to HIP-Clang is
-transparent.
-HIPCC and HIP cmake files automatically choose compilation
-options for HIP-Clang and hide the difference between the hcc and
-hip-clang code.
-However, minor changes may be required as HIP-Clang has
-stricter syntax and semantic checks compared to hcc.
+For most HIP applications, the transition from hcc to HIP-Clang is transparent.
+HIPCC and HIP cmake files automatically choose compilation options for HIP-Clang and hide the difference between the hcc and hip-clang code.
+However, minor changes may be required as HIP-Clang has stricter syntax and semantic checks compared to hcc.

-Many projects use a mixture of an accelerator compiler (AMD or NVIDIA)
-and a standard compiler (e.g.Â g++).
-These defines are set for both
-accelerator and standard compilers and thus are often the best option
-when writing code that uses conditional compilation.
+Many projects use a mixture of an accelerator compiler (AMD or NVIDIA) and a standard compiler (e.g.Â g++).
+These defines are set for both accelerator and standard compilers and thus are often the best option when writing code that uses conditional compilation.

 Identifying the Compiler: hcc, hip-clang or nvcc
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Often, itâ€™s useful to know whether the underlying compiler is hcc, HIP-Clang or nvcc.
+Often, it is useful to know whether the underlying compiler is hcc, HIP-Clang or nvcc.
 This knowledge can guard platform-specific code or aid in platform-specific performance tuning.

 ::